-In this context, the announcement of this year’s Forbes Cloud 100 List takes on a new significance.
-The Cloud 100 is a list of the top cloud and software as a service (SaaS) companies based on factors including growth, sales, valuation and culture, as well as a reputation score determined with help from their public cloud company peers, which this year included Zendesk.
+The Forbes Cloud 100 is a list of the top cloud and software as a service (SaaS) companies based on factors including growth, sales, valuation and culture, as well as a reputation score determined with help from their public cloud company peers.

 Cloud companies know their software needs to be seamless, and they want their customer service to be seamless too.

-Companies such as Culture Amp and Airtable need to have an intuitive user interface that customers love to use.
+Companies like Mailchimp and Airtable need to provide an intuitive user interface that customers love to use.
 It makes sense that they’d want their customer service to be just as seamless.
-They’re investing in solutions that make life easier for the customer, and based on their success, it seems the investment is paying off.
+They invest in solutions that make life easier for the customer, and based on their success, it seems the investment is paying off.

 In an ever-changing world, it’s more important than ever to be able to meet your customers where they are.